Configuring OAuth Authentication

 There are two ways you can use OAuth for management access in the event broker:

-• Interactive: OAuth is used to authenticate a user interacting with Broker Manager or any other browser-based web application that use SEMPv2.
+• Interactive: OAuth is used to authenticate a user interacting with PubSub+ Broker Manager.

-• Automated: OAuth token is used is as credentials to authenticate REST request from SEMPv2.
+• Automated: An OAuth token is used as credentials to authenticate REST request from SEMPv2.

-On this page, we will discuss the interactive option to configure OAuth for management access to the event broker.
+The information that follows describes the interactive options to configure OAuth for management access to the event broker.
 To set up automation using SEMPV2, see OAuth Authentication.

 Terms you should know